lhehnke/lhehnke.github.io/_posts/2018-01-25-text_mining_the_room.md

 ## Word clouds

-To finish it up we now finally plot one of the infamous word clouds (albeit in a slightly more advanced version) by constrasting the most common positive and negative words
+To finish it up, we now finally plot one of the infamous word clouds (albeit in a slightly more advanced version) by contrasting the most common positive words with the most common negative ones,

 ```r
 # Plot comparison cloud in ggplot2 colors